santiago-mooser/ipgen-py/README.md

 #### Batches:

 Number of files that this script should generate.
-Each batch has the normal IP range (0.0.0.0 - 255.255.255.255) and will require the input of starting and ending IPs
+Each batch has the normal IP range (0.0.0.0 - 255.255.255.255) and will require the input of starting and ending IPs.

-#### Starting and ending IPs:
+#### Starting IP and mask:
-IP where the file should start and end.
+Starting IP and what the network mask should be (NOT the host mask).
+Format is 'xxx.xxx.xxx.xxx/xx'

+#### Include unuseable hosts
+Includes or excludes default gateway and broadcasts addressses.

 ## Example:

 	IP Address Target File Creator
-	Ver: 0.1
+	Ver: 0.2
 	Number of Batches to create:

 1

-	Batch 1 STARTING IP:

-127.0.0.0

-	Batch 1 ENDING IP:
+	Batch 1

-127.0.0.255
+	Starting IP and mask (xxx.xxx.xxx.xxx/xx):

+127.0.0.0/25

+	Include unuseable hosts?
+(Y/N):

+Y

 	Done.
 IP list(s) in script directory under name "Batch_XX.txt"